|

 Means of production / workforce:

-2 letterpress, 8 lithographic presses, photographic printing by the mile, 260 workers (1913) – workforce dropped down to 90 people by 1928
+2 letterpress, 8 lithographic presses, photographic printing by the mile (1907), collotype printing at the turn of the century.
+260 workers (1913) – workforce dropped down to 90 people by the mid 1920’s

-Trademark(s): illustrations show the two R&K lo gos mostly found on cards
+Trademark(s): illustrations show the two R&K logos mostly found on cards.

 Notes: Big ppc manufacturer (topo as well as subject cards), establ. by Friedrich Louis Georg Regel and Sylvester Richard Krug.
-By 1909 R&K had moved into own 4-story building at Commeniustr.
+By 1907 R&K had moved into own 4-story building at Comeniustr.
 From c.
 1921 run by Syl.
 Rich.
 Krug alone.
-Started off as typical chromolitho printers, used collotype process for some time, then concentrated on “Autochrom” process (own process “Heliochrome”) and photographic printing (many “real photo” series!).
-The topo card output was more and more replaced by greeting/subject cards.
-The firm was temporary closed in Oct.
+Started off as typical chromolitho printers, used collotype process for some time, then concentrated on “Autochrom” process (own process “Heliochrome”) and added photographic printing.
+Many real photo series and as research has proved now, there were not only plenty of common but also a number of better / interesting designs published (see below).
+The earlier topo card output was more and more replaced by greeting/subject cards.
+The company was temporary closed in Oct.
 1931.
 Klimsch 1933 directory lists R&K again.
 Owners: Mrs. Lissi Krug and Mrs. Johanna Bruder together with 4 partners.

 Illustrations (from top):